Getting to Know Your Neighborhood: Jamaica Plain

 711 Centre St.

-This Mexican restaurant, owned and operated by the same folks who run Tres Gatos and Little Dipper (see below), has been open since May 2016 and attracts diners from all over the area.
+This Mexican restaurant has been open since May 2016 and attracts diners from all over the area.
 It’s easy to see why.
-The restaurant offers a wide selection of snacks, including elote (grilled corn with a cilantro aioli, squeeze of lime, and a pinch of chili), tacos, tortas, and sandwiches stacked with fillings like pork and chipotle tofu, served with Chihuahua cheese, chipotle aioli, and chile lime fried plantain tajadas.
+The restaurant offers a wide selection of snacks, including elote (grilled corn with a cilantro aioli, squeeze of lime, and a pinch of chili), tacos, and tortas, with fillings like pork and adobo tofu served with guacamole, chipotle ketchup, and patatas bravas.
 Casa Verde also has an innovative cocktail menu and an extensive list of draft and bottled beers.
-If going during peak hours, be sure to make a reservation: the place fills up quickly.
+The restaurant does not accept reservations, so come early to beat the rush.
+A back patio is open for al fresco dining during warm-weather months.

 697 Centre St.